| ARCHIVE_WRITE_DISK(3) | Library Functions Manual | ARCHIVE_WRITE_DISK(3) |

 of the object on disk are correct.
 If

-is not specified, then SUID and SGID bits will only be restored if the default user and group IDs of newly-created objects on disk happen to match those specified in the archive entry.
+ARCHIVE_EXTRACT_OWNERis not specified, then SUID and SGID bits will only be restored if the default user and group IDs of newly-created objects on disk happen to match those specified in the archive entry.
 By default, only basic permissions are restored, and umask is obeyed.
-ARCHIVE_EXTRACT_SAFE_WRITES

 - Extract files atomically, by first creating a unique temporary file and then renaming it to its required destination name.
 This avoids a race where an application might see a partial file (or no file) during extraction.